The best budget tablets in 2022

 That said, for this price, you really won't find anything comparable.
 And if you don't need your tablet to do anything special, it represents truly excellent value.

-Maybe you don't want to buy from Amazon for moral and political reasons, or because you've had a bad experience from the company (you wouldn't be the first).
+Maybe you don't want to buy from Amazon for moral and political reasons, or because you've had a bad experience from the company.
 Or perhaps the Fire 7 is simply out of stock right now.
 In which, the best tablet under $50 is this one from Walmart's own brand, Onn.

 Most of the specs are roughly comparable to the Fire 7.
 But the battery life is less good, averaging four hours, there's no Alexa, and the screen produces an image that's a little dimmer than its Amazon rival.
 On the flipside, it does run Android and so you can get access to Google apps.